treasure-data/td-jdbc/README.md

 }
 ```

-To configure td-jdbc connection parameters, you can use URL parameters, Properties object or System properties.
-The precedence of these properties is
+To configure td-jdbc connection parameters, use URL parameters, Properties object or System properties.
+The precedence of these properties is:
+1. Environment variable (only for TD_API_KEY parameter)
-* System properties
+1. System properties
-* Properties object passed by `DriverManager.getConnection(jdbc_url, Properties)`
+1. Properties object passed by `DriverManager.getConnection(jdbc_url, Properties)`
-* JDBC URL parameters (e.g., `jdbc:td://api.treasuredata.com/mydb;useSSL=true`)
+1. JDBC URL parameters (e.g., `jdbc:td://api.treasuredata.com/mydb;type=hive;useSSL=true`), separated by semi-colon `;`

+If your environment defines TD_API_KEY variable, td-jdbc uses it.
+For the other properties, System properties have the highest priority.

 ## A list of JDBC Configurations